sindresorhus/Defaults/readme.md

 Type: `protocol`

-All types conform to this protocol will be able to work with `Defaults`.
+Types that conform to this protocol can be used with `Defaults`.

-It should have a static variable `bridge` which protocol should conform to `Defaults.Bridge`.
+The type should have a static variable `bridge` which should reference an instance of a type that conforms to `Defaults.Bridge`.

 #### `Defaults.Bridge`